 Chris Ross joined CLINIC in January 2015.
 Prior to joining RIS, he worked on immigration policy.
 He graduated from the University of Maryland School of Law and is a member of the Maryland State Bar.

 There are many concerns about how immigration policy will change and evolve in the U.S. in 2017.
 There will be a new administration and new staff responsible for managing the laws, regulations and policies of our country.
 International religious workers serving the church in the U.S. will not be immune from changes that may occur.
-We are already feeling the effects of the sunset of the Non-minister Permanent Residence Program and soon will be affected by the increase in USCIS filing fees.

 A new schedule of filing fees from USCIS takes effect Dec.
 23, 2016.
 Applications or petitions mailed, postmarked, or otherwise filed on or after Dec.
 23, 2016 must include the new fee.
 Below is a list of the most common petitions and applications used by religious workers and the current and new fee schedule: